EEG Concussion Test For Head Injury & Brain Physicals

-Have you or your loved one suffered a concussion during a car accident or at work or while playing a sport?
+Have you or your loved one suffered a blow to the head during a car accident, at work, or while playing a sport?
 Perhaps it was a concussion after a fall.
-Chances are you or your loved one made a trip to the local emergency room.
-Only to be sent home after a negative CT Scan of the head.
-And are still suffering from symptoms like headaches, nausea and not feeling too well.
+Chances are, you or your loved one who you saw lose consciousness made a trip to the local emergency room only to be sent home after a negative CT scan of the head.
+And chances are that you’re still suffering from symptoms like headaches, nausea, or feeling unwell overall.
+That’s because what you really needed from the health care facility was a concussion test which can either be a web-based concussion test online or an in-facility concussion test that ties up with concussion data online for accurate and instant concussion testing results.

 You may have a mild traumatic brain injury (mTBI) – and possibly a concussion – if you have experienced any of the following: